shrub127/Boosting-Retention-with-Google-Cloud-Analytics/README.md

 The project successfully developed a predictive model capable of identifying employees at risk of leaving.
 The model's accuracy and performance were evaluated using relevant metrics.
 Key findings include:
 1. Predictive Accuracy: 85% accuracy rate was attained in anticipating possible employee attrition, allowing for focused retention initiatives.
+2. These are the features affecting the employee churn rate:
+   Satisfaction Level, Last Evaluation, Number of Projects, Average Monthly Hours, Time Spent at the Company, Work Accident, Promotion in the Last 5 Years
-2. Identification of At-Risk employees: Successfully identified key factors contributing to employee turnover, including job satisfaction, tenure, and engagement levels.
+3. Identification of At-Risk employees: Successfully identified key factors contributing to employee turnover, including job satisfaction, tenure, and engagement levels.
 This insight allowed for the development of customized retention plans

 # 💡 Business Recommendations
 1. Improve employee satisfaction: Implement initiatives to enhance employee engagement, recognition, and work-life balance.